ErcouldnT/code-together/README.md

 An Express, Socket.io, React project to work together on a single webpage simultaneously.

 ## How it works?
 Just go to https://together.erkuttekoglu.com and Boom!
-You can also create your own url. \
+You can also create your own custom url. \
 *Don't forget to send the same url to your friends so they can join you.*
+> *Note that it's a free dyno so wait a bit.*

 ## Used technologies:
 ### Backend